The Era of

 Layer 2: The Semantic Ledger

-LIVEPersistent, unified semantic memory for agents.
+LIVEPersistent, unified semantic ledger for agents.
 Immutable audit trail for the enterprise.

 What Exists Today — and What's Missing